void-type/VoidCore/README.md

             .InvalidWhen(entity => string.IsNullOrWhitespace(entity.Phone))
             .InvalidWhen(entity => !PhoneIsValidFormat(entity.Phone))

-            // ExceptWhen supresses any violations
+            // ExceptWhen suppresses any violations
             // ExceptWhens are AND'd.
             // All suppression expressions have to be true to suppress .ExceptWhen(entity => !entity.IsEmployee)